fa993/temperature-server/README.md

 5. Run both the folllowing commands in the terminal
 6. Run command "mvn clean install"
 7. Run command "java -jar target/temperature-server-0.0.jar"
+8. Hit website at http://localhost:8080 to see the temperature map